Pgamboan/Proyecto-FIS/Second_Increment_Doc.md

 ![image](https://i.imgur.com/4NSgWLj.png)

 The creation of the Alexa skill is currently under development and it's made possible thanks to the *Alexa.WakeOnlanController* interface.
-We plan on finishing it's development in the next couple of weeks and connect it to the web app afterwards.
+We plan on finishing it's development in the next sprint and connect it to the web app afterwards.

 ### Testing and validation.